cosmos/ibc/spec/app/ics-020-fungible-token-transfer/README.md

   abortTransactionUnless(memo != "" && forwarding != nil)
   for token in tokens
     onChainDenom = constructOnChainDenom(token.denom.trace, token.denom.base)
-    // we are the source if the denomination is not prefixed
-    // if the token is not prefixed by our channel end's port and channel identifier
+    // if the token is not prefixed by our channel end's port and channel identifiers
     // then we are sending as a source zone if !isTracePrefixed(sourcePort, sourceChannel, token) {
       // determine escrow account